In-form De Bruyne stepping up to lead Man City’s fight against ‘same stuff’ Champions League failures

 “He is scoring a lot of goals and making chances, knowing the position he is playing is so difficult against Liverpool because they are so narrow.
 And his vision for the last pass is exceptional.

-“It’s true he struggled in the first part of the season a lot with the injuries from the Champions League final and the European Championships.”
+“It’s true he struggled in the first part of the season a lot with the injuries from the Champions League final and the European Championship.”

 Guardiola believes that De Bruyne is back playing at his highest level, whilst acknowledging exactly what a standard that is.